faudio/faudio/doc/Build and install.md

 #### Google Test (gtest)

-Only required for runnning the unit tests.
+Required for runnning the unit tests.